Table of Contents

 Enhanced flexo: A refined version of traditional flexo, this process utilizes central impression cylinders to produce crisp images at a much greater level of quality.
 It is also more cost effective than traditional flexo!

 Advantages of Flexographic Printing

-- Low cost & efficient: The process is also more cost-effective when compared to its competing methods as it leads to faster production due to its fast-drying inks.
+Low cost & efficient: The process is also more cost-effective when compared to its competing methods as it leads to faster production due to its high-speed process and flexographic inks.

 Disadvantages of Flexographic Printing

-- Costly equipment & materials: The cost of plates is high, as separate plates must be purchased for different colors.
+Costly equipment & materials: The cost of printing plates is high, as separate plates must be purchased for different colors.
 The cost of wrapping and distorting images is also exceptional.

 Flexography vs Offset

 Both flexographic printing and offset printing provide optimal results, and oftentimes you can’t tell the difference in the finished product.